eriks5/CBM-II_MiSTer/README.md

 * Optional external ROM at location $2000, $4000 and $6000 in segment 15.
 * External IEC through USER_IO port (requires modified kernal or external ROM)

+### Disk support

+Core supports D64, D80 and D82 disk images through two 4040 and 8250 IEEE dual-disk drives.
+When using a D80 disk image, the first disk access will result in an error.
+This is normal behaviour of the 8250 drive.

 ## Acknowlegements

 This core could not exist without the following projects: